Sadly if it was easy, you wouldn’t need a guide

 Diagnosis in the UK

-Diagnosis in the UK is performed exclusively by a qualified Adult ADHD Specialist but you may have to negotiate GPs, psychologists, nurses and even psychiatrists ignorant of the science of ADHD.
+Diagnosis in the UK is performed exclusively by a qualified Adult ADHD Specialist but you may have to negotiate with GPs, psychologists, nurses and even psychiatrists ignorant of the science of ADHD.
 Responses from professionals you encounter may seem like pure anti-ADHD prejudice.

 The support is there but thin on the ground, reaching a specialist with solid adult ADHD experience may demand perseverance.
 In England and Wales, adult diagnosis is based on the NICE Guidelines which were published in September 2008, prior to then Adult ADHD was not recognized by the NHS.